hindsight-ai/hindsight-ai/README.md

     ```

 3.  **Set up Infrastructure (PostgreSQL)**:
-    Navigate to the `infra/postgres` directory and start the database:
+    To set up and initialize the PostgreSQL database for Hindsight AI, first navigate to the `infra/postgres` directory and start the database using Docker Compose:
     ```bash
     cd infra/postgres
     docker-compose up -d
     ```
     Wait a few moments for the database to initialize.

+    **Configuring PostgreSQL Connection Details**:
+    The PostgreSQL database connection details can be configured using the `DATABASE_URL` environment variable in an `.env` file.
+An example is provided in `apps/hindsight-service/.env.example`.
+You can set the `DATABASE_URL` in the format `postgresql://user:password@host:port/database_name` in your `.env` file, and the `hindsight-service` backend will load these values at startup.

-4.  **Apply Initial Database Schema**:
+    **Apply Initial Database Schema**:
-    The initial schema is applied via SQL scripts.
+    The initial database schema is applied via SQL scripts.
 Ensure the database container is running.
+You might need a tool like `psql` or a general database client to apply the `infra/migrations/V1__initial_schema.sql` script.
     ```bash
-    # You might need a tool like `psql` or a database client to apply this.
     # For example, if using psql from your host:
     # psql -h localhost -p 5432 -U user -d hindsight_db -f ../migrations/V1__initial_schema.sql
     # (Replace `user` with your configured user and `hindsight_db` with your database name if different)
     ```
-    *Note: The `hindsight-service` will handle its own migrations via Alembic, but this initial schema sets up the database itself.*
+    The `hindsight-service` handles its own database migrations using Alembic *after* this initial database schema has been applied.
+The initial schema sets up the base database, while Alembic manages subsequent schema changes over time.

-5.  **Set up and Run Hindsight Service (Backend)**:
+4.  **Set up and Run Hindsight Service (Backend)**:
-    Navigate to the `apps/hindsight-service` directory, install dependencies, and run the service:
+    Navigate to the `apps/hindsight-service` directory, install dependencies, and run the service.
+The `uv` tool is used for Python dependency management and for running the `hindsight-service` backend.
+It is recommended for managing Python environments and executing the backend application due to its speed and efficiency.
+    The recommended way to install Python dependencies for the `hindsight-service` is by using `uv`:
     ```bash
     cd ../../apps/hindsight-service
     uv sync # or poetry install / pipenv install uv run uvicorn core.api.main:app --reload
     ```

+    To manually start the Hindsight Service (backend) with hot-reloading for development, navigate to the `apps/hindsight-service` directory and run:
+    ```bash
+    uv run uvicorn core.api.main:app --host 0.0.0.0 --port 8000 --reload
+    ```
+    The `--reload` flag enables hot-reloading, meaning the server will automatically restart when code changes are detected.
+Logs will be visible directly in your terminal.
 The backend service should now be running, typically on `http://localhost:8000`.

-6.  **Set up and Run Hindsight Dashboard (Frontend)**:
+5.  **Set up and Run Hindsight Dashboard (Frontend)**:
-    In a new terminal, navigate to the `apps/hindsight-dashboard` directory, install dependencies, and start the development server:
+    In a new terminal, navigate to the `apps/hindsight-dashboard` directory, install dependencies if not already done (`npm install`), and then start the development server:
     ```bash
     cd ../../apps/hindsight-dashboard
     npm install # or yarn install
     npm start # or yarn start
     ```
-    The frontend dashboard should open in your browser, typically on `http://localhost:3000`.
+    The frontend dashboard should open in your browser, typically on `http://localhost:3000`. `npm start` typically includes hot-reloading by default for React applications, and logs will be displayed in your terminal.

 You now have the entire Hindsight AI system running locally.

+## Database Backup and Restore

+A full backup and restore of the Hindsight AI PostgreSQL database (`hindsight_db`) can be performed using the `backup_db.sh` and `restore_db.sh` shell scripts located in `infra/scripts/`.

+*   **Backup (`backup_db.sh`):**
+    Ensure the script is executable (`chmod +x infra/scripts/backup_db.sh`), then run `./infra/scripts/backup_db.sh` from the project root.
+Backups are timestamped, include the Alembic revision, and are stored in `~/hindsight_db_backups/data/`.
+The script manages old backups (keeping 100 by default).
+Hourly backups can be automated via cron jobs.

+*   **Restore (`restore_db.sh`):**
+    Ensure the script is executable (`chmod +x infra/scripts/restore_db.sh`) and the PostgreSQL Docker container is running.
+Run `./infra/scripts/restore_db.sh` from the project root.
+The script will prompt you to select a backup file, then stop the `db` container, drop and recreate `hindsight_db`, restore the selected backup, restart the `db` container, and run Alembic to align the schema. **Caution: Restoring overwrites current data.**
+    Database data is persisted using Docker Volumes, but backups are crucial to protect against explicit volume removal.

+## Running Tests

+To run tests for the Hindsight AI components:

+*   **For the `hindsight-service` (Backend):**
+    1. Navigate to the `apps/hindsight-service` directory.
+    2. Ensure `pytest` is installed as a development dependency.
+    3. Execute the command: `uv run pytest`

+*   **For the `hindsight-dashboard` (Frontend):**
+    1. Navigate to the `apps/hindsight-dashboard` directory.
+    2. Execute the command: `npm test`
+    This launches the test runner in interactive watch mode.

 ## Manual Control and Troubleshooting

 For development, debugging, or when you need to inspect logs directly, you might want to manually control individual services.
+The typical port for the Hindsight AI backend service is `8000` (`http://localhost:8000`), and for the frontend dashboard, it is `3000` (`http://localhost:3000`).

 ### Stopping Individual Services

-While `./stop_hindsight.sh` stops all services, you can stop individual components manually:
+While `./stop_hindsight.sh` stops all services, you can stop individual components manually.
+If a service is already running on its designated port, the `./start_hindsight.sh` script includes checks to prevent starting it again.
+If you are starting services manually, you can use commands like `lsof -t -i:PORT | xargs kill -9` (replacing `PORT` with 3000 for the dashboard or 8000 for the backend) to find and terminate the process occupying the port.
+The purpose of the `lsof -t -i:<port> | xargs kill -9` command is to find the process ID (PID) of any process listening on the specified port and then forcefully terminate that process.
+This is particularly useful when you intend to restart the service manually from a terminal to gain output visibility for troubleshooting or running monitoring, or if convenience scripts fail.

 *   **Backend Service (Port 8000)**:
     To find and kill the process running on port 8000: